If you are applying for this course from outside the UK/EU, click apply now.

 Networks and Cybersecurity blends academic rigour with practical skills and incorporates the Cisco Certified Network Associate curriculum for small and medium-sized networks.

 You will develop both practical skills in designing and building networks, as well as expertise in five key areas of network management: fault, configuration, accounting, performance and security.
 For each of these, you will learn about available protocols and how to analyse different models and standards.

 At the same time, the course covers all the fundamentals of computing.
 Topics include web applications, database systems, programming and software development.

 Teaching methods include lectures, tutorials, seminars and laboratory sessions.
-We also use the University’s virtual learning environment for group activities, discussions, assignments and links to resources.
-We encourage you to develop independent study skills as well as to work with other students on the course.
+You will be encouraged to develop independent study skills as well as work with other students on group projects.